nashville-software-school/bangazon-inc/book-1-orientation/chapters/ANATOMY_OF_CSHARP_APP.md

 The code you have been writing at the top of the `Program.cs` file, should go inside the `Main` method from now on.

-> **NOTE:** This is where things begin diverge from top-level statements.
+> **NOTE:** This is where things begin to diverge from top-level statements.
 In standard C# applications, we write our code inside classes.

 > **NOTE:** When we write a function as part of a class we call it a _method_.
 In C# we use the term _method_ the vast majority of the time.